- Active Emergency

 - U.S. East Coast

-With Florence delivering a major blow to the Carolinas, we deployed an emergency team to North Carolina in advance of the storm, and we are coordinating with local clinics and national emergency response partners for this very large scale disaster.
+We deployed an emergency team to the Carolinas in advance of Florence delivering a major blow to the area.
+We coordinated with local clinics and national emergency response partners to provide immediate help for survivors and assess the health needs in building the longer term recovery effort.
 Hurricane Florence made landfall near Wilmington, NC, as a dangerous Category 1 storm of enormous size, bringing life-threatening storm surges, torrential inland rainfall and catastrophic flooding.
-The storm has already produced several fatalities as it moved slowly and delivered historic rainfall.
-Tens of thousands of homes have been damaged by the flooding and some communities have been cut of as roads have been closed with many rivers and streams still rising above flood stage.
-Americares response team is working to meet immediate needs in the affected communitiies, delivering emergency medicines and relief supplies, including supplies for displaced families, as well as support to damaged health clinics.
+The storm produced more than 40 fatalities as it moved slowly and delivered historic rainfall.
+Tens of thousands of homes were damaged by the flooding and some communities, including the city of Wilmington, were cut off as roads were closed with many rivers and streams still rising above flood stage.
+The flood threat continued for many days in South Carolina as swollen rivers threatened many communities.
+Americares response team worked to meet immediate needs in the affected communities, delivering emergency medicines and relief supplies, including supplies for displaced families, as well as support to damaged health clinics.

 Relief Effort Underway

-“Federal officials contacted us requesting supplies for a shelter housing 200 people with serious medical needs,” said Americares Emergency Response Specialist Tom Cotter, who is leading the team in North Carolina.
-“As we head out today into hard-hit communities we expect to identify more needs and deliver more supplies.”
+“Federal officials contacted us requesting supplies for a shelter housing 200 people with serious medical needs,” said Americares Emergency Response Specialist Tom Cotter, who led the team in North Carolina.
+“As we head out into hard-hit communities we expect to identify more needs and deliver more supplies.”

 Americares has professional relief workers ready to respond to disasters at a moment’s notice and stocks emergency medicine and supplies in its warehouses in the U.S., Europe and India that can be delivered quickly in times of crisis.
 The organization has a long history of responding to emergencies in the U.S., including hurricanes Sandy, Harvey, Irma, and Maria. and the 2018 California wildfires.